KarmaComputing/network-topology-generation/README.md

 - Number of networks you want
 - (optional) specify exact number of subnets per network

+Output:

+- A `List` of networks, optionally subnetted as requested.

+If exact number of subnets is not chosen, then the default class subnet is used.

 # Usage example

 > Only a recent python 3 is neded.
 There are no external dependencies to install. :)